Up to $200,000

 Good For: Businesses with ongoing working capital needs; businesses with seasonal ebbs and flows.

 How The Business Backer Can Help

 At The Business Backer, we partner with you in your search for funding by offering advice and customized small business funding solutions.
 Our Funding Advisors consult with you one-on-one, online or over the phone, to evaluate your needs.
-Then, they help match you with the right funding solution, whether it’s one of our in-house products or a product from our True Relationship Network™ of partners.
+Then, they help match you with the right funding solution.

 Our online application is quick and simple, and we look at a wide range of factors to get a holistic view of your business before determining your funding options.
 That way, you’re getting an option that fits your unique business needs.